Why is the feel of the “Flow” so joyful?

-Every time we achieve strong purification, concentration, attention, and insights through meditation, doing a task, learning a dance, or even rock climbing, we achieve some sort of unification through creativity.
-This unification might be initially a very simple form of mind and body first and then to the object of passion.
-If the object of passion is emptiness (meditation), then strong feeling of nirvana, vastness, and infinite space is achieved.
-If the object of passion is a bicycle, a surfboard, or even dance, then the third part of unification is with that object.
+Every time we achieve strong purification, concentration, attention, and insights through meditation, doing something, learning a dance, or even rock climbing, we achieve some sort of unification or connection through our creativity.
+This unification might initially be a very simple form of mind and body first, and then to the object of passion.
+If the object of passion is emptiness (meditation), then a strong feeling of nirvana, vastness, and infinite space is achieved.
+If the object of passion is a bicycle, a surfboard, or even dance, then the third part of unification or connection is with that object.

-In the process of all these, the mind lets go and moves with the Flow of moment (focus is on the present) which becomes imagery, a doorway to another state of being, boundless space, timelessness, vast love, compassion, a sense of greater intuitive harmony; the sense of transience or transcendental state becomes a kind of ecstasy.
-To merge and unify would be the end of journey.
+In the process of all these, the mind lets go and moves with the Flow of the moment (focus is on the present), which becomes imagery, a doorway to another state of being, boundless space, timelessness, vast love, compassion, and a sense of greater intuitive harmony.
+The sense of transience or transcendental state becomes a kind of ecstasy.
+To merge and unify would be the end of the journey.

-How does unification sometimes achieved in most complex ways?
+How is unification sometimes achieved in the most complex ways?

-Einstein imagines himself as photon moving at the speed of light.
-Ellen Langer says: To draw a tree, we shouldn’t just imagine touching a tree, we ought imagine being a tree.
+Einstein imagines himself as a photon moving at the speed of light.
+Ellen Langer says: To draw a tree, we shouldn’t just imagine touching a tree; we ought to imagine being a tree.

-…long ago came to the conclusion that even if I could put down accurately the thing I saw and enjoyed, it would not give the observer the kind of feeling it gave me.
-I had to create an equivalent for what I felt about what I was looking at—not copy it.
+I long ago came to the conclusion that even if I could accurately describe the thing I saw and enjoyed, it would not give the observer the kind of feeling it gave me.
+I had to create an equivalent for how I felt about what I was looking at, not copy it.
 GEORGIA O’ KEEFFE

-Most probably what Georgia was feeling about what she was seeing or painting, in a very complex and joyous way, was act of merging or unifying with her object of interest which in most cases were Flowers.
+Most probably, what Georgia was feeling about what she was seeing or painting, in a very complex and joyous way, was an act of merging or unifying with her object of interest, which in most cases were Flowers.
 What we see in her paintings is the result of that complex unification.

 Being in the Present Moment

-You must find yourself at all times in the present monet.
-Don’t think of past or future.
-Think of now and only now, this moment and only this moment.
+You must always find yourself in the present moment.
+Don’t think of the past or future.
+Think of now and only now—this moment and only this moment.
 Your aim is to soften your consciousness.
 Make it like water.
 Negativity has hardened your consciousness.
 You must find a fluid consciousness.
-Try to actively practice attention to present moment.
-If you remember any of our examples such as rock climbing, there is no way a rock climber can not be in present moment.
-If he is thinking of yesterday or tomorrow, he will lose the grip.
+Try to actively practice paying attention to the present moment.
+If you remember any of our examples, such as rock climbing, there is no way a rock climber can not be in the present moment.
+If he is thinking of yesterday or tomorrow, he will lose his grip.

-These are the images we were forced fed.
-Mom said I have to be lawyer.
+These are the images we were forced to see.
+Mom said I had to be a lawyer.
 Dad wants me to be a Doctor.
-These false self images will separate you from others.
+These false self-images will separate you from others.
 These are images we want to be admired and respected for.
-They are false and they are damaging.
+They are false, and they are damaging.
 Let go of these images.
 Don’t try to be something.

-With each successive layer the dragon’s skin becomes more tender and his form softens.
-He becomes lighter and lighter.
+With each successive layer, the dragon’s skin becomes more tender, and his form softens.
+He gets lighter and lighter.
 When the princess removes her tenth gown, the dragon releases the last vestige of dragon form and emerges as a man, a fine prince whose eyes sparkle like a child’s, released at last from the ancient spell of his dragon form.
-Princess Aris and her new husband are then left to the pleasures of their bridal chamber, to fulfill the last advice of the wise woman with twelve children and twenty nine grandchildren.
+Princess Aris and her new husband are then left to the pleasures of their bridal chamber to fulfill the last advice of the wise woman with twelve children and twenty-nine grandchildren.

-When you feel you are stuck, self discipline will help you to get things in motion again.
+When you feel stuck, self-discipline will help you get things moving again.

 Your spiritual voice

 Surrender does not mean to give up.
-It means let go of your hangups and being stubborn.
+It means letting go of your hangups and being stubborn.
 Surrender helps with having no value for things that actually have no real value.
-Remember the spiritual voice talks to us in silence.
+Remember, the spiritual voice talks to us in silence.

-Don’t go for competency but try to achieve confidence.
+Don’t go for competency; try to achieve confidence.

 How do we know we have successfully transferred our mind from the left side to the right side?

 When do we know the incubation stage has worked for us?
-Conflicts are always inside consciousness as a form of challenge for the protection and our survivals.
-As we will show, good, purified, or virtuous conflicts will naturally result in creativity and that is what you want.
+Conflicts are always inside consciousness as a form of challenge for our protection and survival.
+As we will show, good, purified, or virtuous conflicts will naturally result in creativity, and that is what you want.
 When the consciousness is fully aware of the causes of the conflicts and does not carry them around, the incubation stage has been successful.
-By being aware of these conflicts, we will naturally work hard, develop intense concentration, insights, and heightened attention to release them and free the mind.
-This is an important point that the consciousness must be fully aware of these conflicts to release them.
-Once we are not fully aware of them, we will carry them around, letting ourselves be the sources of potential conflicts, frustrations, spreading bad moods, and confusion.
-As the result, our attention is dimming, and these conflicts cause pain, numbness, apathy, helplessness and depression.
+By being aware of these conflicts, we will naturally work hard and develop intense concentration, insights, and heightened attention to release them and free the mind.
+This is an important point: the consciousness must be fully aware of these conflicts to release them.
+Once we are not fully aware of them, we will carry them around, letting ourselves be the sources of potential conflicts, frustrations, bad moods, and confusion.
+As a result, our attention is dimming, and these conflicts cause pain, numbness, apathy, helplessness, and depression.